KeithDHedger/BashCompiler/README.md

 All intermediate folders are created if need when using the -c switch.

+Options can also be put in a config file at ~/.config/bashcompiler.rc eg:

+verbose-ccode true
+use-qt5 true
+full-compile /tmp

+Command line options will overide these.

 ````

 The bashcompiler executable can be installed or run directly from the BashCompiler/app folder, or just copy it somewhere convienient.
 There are a number of examples in BashCompiler/resources/scripts.